Zion Canyon Hiking

 Time: one hour

-This hike is available year-round.
-Hikers begin the hike adjacent to the east entrance of the mile long tunnel in the Park.
-A short ascent takes hikers to a scenic trail used for surveying the tunnel construction in the 1920s.
-This hike is approximately one hour in walking distance and offers beautiful views of the park.
+The Canyon Overlook trail is one of the easier yet more spectacular trail you can experience and is open year-round.
+Hikers begin this trail adjacent to the east entrance of the mile long tunnel in the Park.
+A short ascent leads hikers along a trail that was used for surveying the tunnel construction in the 1920s.
+The Canyon Overlook trail hike takes approximately one hour and offers beautiful views of the park.

 Guided Hiking Tours Next To Zion National Park Zion Hiking Vacation